pokusio/pokus/documentations/cicd/drone/README.md

   * `DRONE_SERVER_HOST` : Required string value provides your external hostname or IP address.
 If using an IP address you may include the port.
 For example, drone.domain.com
   * `DRONE_SERVER_PROTO` : Required string value provides your external protocol scheme.
 This value should be set to http or https.
 This field defaults to https if you configure ssl or acme.

+# Going Inlets

+I'll do that using AWS (I do not trust enough digital Ocean yet to give them my credit card, and I already gave it to `AWS`)

 # Drone Gitea

 I want to try and switch to gitea, which is mush lighter than `gitlab ce`.